okorach/sonar-tools/sonar-issues-sync.md

 :warning: Note about `--login` and `-t` and `-T`: It is strongly recommended to run `sonar-issues-sync` with the credentials of a specific service account dedicated to issues synchronization.
 This will allow to recognize automatic synchronization changes by the author of those changes.
 So `--login` must correspond to the same user as the token used in the target SonarQube instance (the one that will be written).
 This token is either the one provided with `-t`when the synchronization is within a same SonarQube instance (for instance 2 branches of a same project), or `-T` when synchronizing between 2 different SonarQube instances (the `--login <user>` and the `-T <token>` corresponding to a user on the **target** SonarQube instance in that case)

+## Required Permissions

+To be able to perform the sync, the token provided to `sonar-issues-sync` should have:
+- `Browse` permission on the source project
+- `Browse` and `Administer Issues` permission on the target project.
+When hotspots will also be synchronized, `Administer Hotspots` permission will also be needed

 ## Example